telekom/LibNbiot/examples/arduino/README.md

 ## Software Prerequisites

-In additional to the LibNbiot, you will need the Serial as well as the TimerOne library.
+In additional to LibNbiot, you will need the Serial as well as the TimerOne library.
 TimeOne can be imported by the library mangement tool from the Arduino IDE.

 ## Starting the example

 Execute the python-script.
-Open the Arduino IDE and import the newly created LibNbiot.zip-library and open the example **SimpleExample**.
+Open the Arduino IDE and import the newly created LibNbiot.zip-library.
+Open the example **SimpleExample**.

     #define AUTH_IMSI "111111111111111"